Konloch/bytecode-viewer/README.txt

 It's written completely in Java, and it's open sourced.
 It's currently being maintained and developed by Konloch.

 There is also a plugin system that will allow you to interact with the loaded classfiles, for example you can write a String deobfuscator, a malicious code searcher, or something else you can think of.
 You can either use one of the pre-written plugins, or write your own.
 It supports groovy, python and ruby scripting.
-Once a plugin is activated, it will send a ClassNode ArrayList of every single class loaded in the file system to the execute function, this allows the user to handle it completely using ASM.
+Once a plugin is activated, it will execute the plugin with a ClassNode ArrayList of every single class loaded in BCV, this allows the user to handle it completely using ASM.

 Code from various projects has been used, including but not limited to:
     J-RET by WaterWolf
     JHexPane by Sam Koivu
     JSynaxPane by Ayman Al
     Commons IO by Apache
     ASM by OW2
     FernFlower by Stiver
     Procyon by Mstrobel
     CFR by Lee Benfield

 Video: http://the.bytecode.club/bytecodeviewer-video/
 Source Code: https://github.com/konloch/bytecode-viewer